 Olive oil: 10 gr (only for the electric oven)

-When you’ve used all the flour, and the dough is not sticky anymore, let it rest in the bowl for 10 minutes.
+When you’ve used all the flour and the dough is not sticky anymore, let it rest in the bowl for 10 minutes.
 Cover the bowl.
 Then, start kneading the dough with your hands, following the same procedure.
-If you are going to use an electric oven, this is time to add the olive oil.
+If you are going to use an electric oven, this is the time to add the olive oil.
 If you can get to higher temperatures, leave it.
 Keep kneading, and then let it rest for 20 minutes.

 When done, start with the toppings.
-The classic ingredients for a pizza a portafoglio are the tomato sauce, and just a tiny bit of fiordilatte.
+The classic ingredients for pizza a portafoglio are the tomato sauce, and just a tiny bit of fiordilatte.
 But you can be creative.

 After around 7 minutes, move the pizza to the upper side of the oven, as close as possible to the grill.
 This way, the crust will start to get charred.
 Don’t leave it too long, though, or it will burn.
 This is also the moment to add the fiordilatte cheese, if you decided to make a classic Margherita, so it will melt without burning.